seecr/autotest/README.rst

 **Tester objects**

-Autotest has a hierarchical tree of test runners called ``tester`` objects, a bit like Pythons logging facility.
+Selftest has a hierarchical tree of test runners called ``tester`` objects, a bit like Pythons logging facility.
 The main program is supposed to configure the root (although it doesn't have to) with various options.
 Testers lower in the tree can override these options.

 **Hooks**